adrioui/2d-arena-shooter-game/README.md

 I'm hoping this game will make the player happy.

 ### How to download
-1. Download and install [LÖVE](https://www.love2d.org/) for your computer.
+1. Download and install [LÖVE](https://www.love2d.org/) in your computer.

 2. Download this file [2d Arena Shooter Game](https://drive.google.com/file/d/11Lcp0zCnyubbfjD_27RK4mgf7xDnkIUv/view?usp=share_link).

-3. Run the .love file.
-Enjoy the game :).
+3. Run the .love file and enjoy the game :).

 ### How to play
 Move your mouse cursor to move the ship; ship follows the mouse cursor.